 Our next entrant is Wayne Gretzky.
 He is one of the most popular NHL players.
 He had everything one needs to become a legend.
 He had the scoring ability, playmaking ability, Hockey IQ, and great leadership ability.

 Gretzky also comes from Ontario.
 He was born in 1961.
 He began to play hockey when he was only five years old.
 He started to play for a club the following year.
-The club actually used to recruit children who were at least ten years old.
-Gretzky became the youngest member of the club.

-Gretzky proved himself as a goal machine.
-He scored 50 goals in his first season and became the youngest player to do so.
 He also won the Art Ross Award in his second season for scoring 164 points.
 Gretzky scored 50 goals from only 39 games in the 1981-82 season.
 It brought him to the limelight of the league.

 Gretzky set and broke many records in his twenty-year NHL career.
 He even won the Art Ross Award ten times and the Hart Memorial Trophy nine times.
-Moreover, he led his team to four Stanley Cup victories.
-He clearly had one of the most successful careers in the NHL.

 Career Stats of Wayne Gretzky

-Games | Goals | Assists | Points | Shots on goal | Game winning goals |
+Games | Goals | Assists | Points | Shots on goal | Game-winning goals |

 1487 | 894 | 1963 | 2857 | 5088 | 91 |